DHTMLX/docs-spreadsheet/docs/themes/themes.md

 ![DHTMLX Spreadsheet light high contrast theme with larger fonts and stronger borders for accessibility](/img/themes/light_high_contrast_theme.png)

-The **"contrast-light"** theme is configured both on the base of the [root CSS variables](#light-theme-default) and the variables which are listed below:
+The `"contrast-light"` theme is configured using both the [root CSS variables](#light-theme-default) and the variables listed below:

 ~~~css
 [data-dhx-theme='contrast-light'] {